Who am I ?

 What is my research?

-- My research background has primarily focused on how to use the physiological and biological sciences to help clarify the concepts of health and disease, and my general aim has been to try to develop a theory of health based on these sciences.
+My research background has primarily focused on how to use the physiological and biological sciences to help clarify the concepts of health and disease.
+My general aim has been to try to develop a theory of health based on these sciences.
 I have done research on evolutionary biology, systems biology/physiology (e.g. the notions of robustness, plasticity, resilience, allostasis), on biogerontology (e.g. homeodynamics, hormesis), and am now getting further into immunology and microbiology.

-- My current project involves looking at recent research into how human microbiota shape the efficacy of cancer immunotherapies.
-I am interested in how this alters the way we think about the patient (e.g. as a holobiont, metaorganism, scaffolded hybrid, etc.) and in the conceptual and practical problems that such research raises, e.g. broadening the focus on tissue microenvironments to include the whole organism and delineating the various complexities of microbe-host, host-microbe, and microbe-microbe dynamics as they pertain to understanding and treating cancer and other chronic diseases.
+One of my current projects involves looking at recent research into how human microbiota shape the efficacy of cancer immunotherapies.
+I am interested in how microbiota-host-cancer relations alter the way we think about and treat cancer, e.g. broadening the focus on tissue microenvironments to include the various complexities of microbe-host, host-microbe, and microbe-microbe networks.

-- From there, I would like to explore the links between cancer and aging, and the multiple problems with nutrition research, especially as it pertains to cancer and aging interventions.
+In the near future, I would like to further explore the nature of cancer and the implications of network medicine for cancer treatment.
+I am also interested in developing a philosophy of nutrition research, especially as it pertains to cancer and longevity.